In this part of the Python programming tutorial, we cover keywords in Python language.

 variable was imported directly to our namespace and we can reference it directly.

-Here we will describe keywords associated with functions.
+Here we describe keywords associated with functions.

 def keyword is used to create a new user defined